Agente Inmobiliario Colegiado API

 Warning

-Tenant default risk in Barcelona: The average resolution time for rental default in Spain is 8 to 14 months according to CGPJ data.
+Tenant default risk in Barcelona: CGPJ data allows you to track litigation linked to urban leases; as a prudent assumption, any simulation should reserve several months of rent for a serious default.
 A non-payment insurance policy (300-700 euros/year) covers 12 to 18 months of unpaid rent plus legal costs.
 It is an expense that pays for itself with a single incident over the entire rental lifetime.

 Barcelona’s regulatory framework has changed significantly in recent years, and will continue to evolve.
-This directly affects the profitability of both options.
+This directly affects the profitability of both options; rental litigation can also be followed through the General Council of the Judiciary.

 Rent-controlled zone: limits but also advantages